f1tenth/f1tenth_lab9_template/README.md

 ## IV.
 Reference Trajectory

 You'll need to create a reference trajectory that has velocity attached to each waypoint that you create.
 (You can follow instructions from the Pure Pursuit lab to create waypoints).
 For a smooth velocity profile, you can use the curvature information on the waypoint spline you've created to interpolate between a maximum and a minimum velocity.
 Make sure the reference has the same states as the vehicle model you've set up in the optimization problem.
+Please refer to the Pure Pursuit lab for instructions and hints on how to log and visualize waypoints.

-## V. Logging Waypoints
+## V. Setting up the Optimization

-There are several methods you can use to create waypoints for a specific map.

-1. Recording a trajectory of joystick driven path.
-You can write a node that subscribe to the pose provided by the particle filter localization, and save the waypoints to a csv file.
-A similar script is provided [here](https://github.com/f1tenth/f1tenth_labs/blob/main/waypoint_logger/scripts/waypoint_logger.py).
-Note that this script is in ROS 1 and you'll have to write a ROS 2 node.

-2. Find key points in the map (e.g. in the Levine loop, the four corner centers of the loop) and create a interpolated spline that goes through all four corners.
-You can use functions such as `scipy.interpolate.splprep` and `scipy.interpolate.splev`.
-You can find more documentaion on these [here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.splprep.html) and [here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.splev.html#scipy.interpolate.splev).

-Usually, you'll just save the waypoints as `.csv` files with columns such as `[x, y, theta, velocity, arc_length, curvature]`.
-With pure pursuit, the bare minimum is `[x, y]` positions of the waypoints.
-Another trick is that you can also smooth the waypoints if you decided to record it with the car.
-You can subsample the points you gathered and re-interpolate them with the `scipy` functions mentioned above to find better waypoints.

-## VI.
-Visualizing Waypoints

-To visualize the list of waypoints you have, and to visualize the current waypoint you're picking, you'll need to use the `visualization_msgs` messages and RViz.
-You can find some information [here](http://wiki.ros.org/rviz/DisplayTypes/Marker).
+In Python, we'll be using CVXPY to set up the optimization problem with the OSQP solver.
+Most of the problem set up and potential code optimization that speeds up the MPC are already done for you.
+Your task is to fill in the objective function and the constraints for the MPC.
+Note that the template of this lab is only available in Python.
+But if you're comfortable with creating an MPC from scratch in C++, you're welcome to do so but the TAs won't be able to help as much.

 ## VII.
 Deliverables